neprostostas/udazzy/README.md

 Using UDAZZY is easy!
 Simply search for parties using our event dashboard, connect with hosts, and buy tickets right from within the app.

+## 🚀 Get Started

+To get started with UDAZZY, follow these simple steps:

+1. Clone the project to your local machine.
+2. Navigate to the project folder using your preferred command prompt.
+3. Run `npm i` to install all the dependencies for the project.

+   > Note: This step is important as it installs all the required packages and modules for the UDAZZY app to run without any issues.

+4. After the installation is complete, run `npm run serve` to start the app.
+5. Once the app is up and running, navigate to `localhost:<port>` in your preferred web browser.
+6. Register yourself in the app to start exploring parties and events all over the city of your choice!

+Happy partying with UDAZZY! 🎉

 ## 👻 Author

 Created by **Stanislav Kinash** / **neprostostas**.
 Connect with me on [GitHub](https://github.com/neprostostas)!